-The past 12 months of living in a pandemic have certainly made us all more aware of our health, and rightly so.
+The past two years of living in a pandemic have certainly made us all more aware of our health, and rightly so.
 Many people are now aware that a cough could be covid, but it could also be lung cancer.
 As well as a cough, there are a few other vital lung cancer symptoms that you may not be aware of.

 Here at Roy Castle Lung Cancer Foundation, we see it as our duty to raise awareness of the symptoms of lung cancer.
 The obvious symptoms and the not-so obvious.